 Humidity should be kept between 30% – 50% to discourage mold growth.
-In home-canned food, mold growth shouldn’t actually be a problem because of the low oxygen environment inside the container.
+In home-canned food, mold growth shouldn’t be a problem because of the low-oxygen environment inside the container.

-However, if you see mold growth in your canned food, it may be an indication of:
+However, if you see mold growth in your canned food, it may be an indication of the following:

-- Your food not heated adequately during preparation
+- Your food was not heated adequately during the preparation

 - A weak container seal